top of page

 FUKUOKA TOWER

 Following our visit to TeamLab, we walked for 20 minutes to reach Fukuoka Tower.
 Fukuoka Tower is a 234-meter tall seaside tower with the highest observation deck at 123 meters, offering a 360° view of the surrounding area, popular at sunset.
 We loved the views and enjoyed a love lock spot.
-The entrance fee is around 800 yen, with a discount available when presenting your TeamLab Forest tickets.

 Sea Side View from FUKUOKA TOWER

 Tip: Getting to the closest station requires either a lengthy walk or taking a bus, as this attraction is quite a distance away.
+If visiting TeamLab Forest on the same day and you can show proof of purchase, the entrance fee can be discounted in person only.

-Ana Crowne Plaza Fukuoka Exterior
+Outdoor View of ANA Crowne Plaza Fukuoka

 We stayed at ANA Crowne Plaza Fukuoka, an IHG Hotel for two nights.
 About 13 min train Ride from Fukuoka Airport and a 4 min walk from Hakata Station.
 The hotel offered amazing guest services.
 While the rooms have a classic style, they are spacious, clean, and comfortable.
 Overall, we had a great stay and would return when in the area.